arielccjr/Journal2025/README.txt

             : Minor term: Found in the minor premise and conclusion.
 "Whales are mammals.
 (Minor Premise)".
 Socrates is a human.
 (Particular known fact)
             : Middle term: Links the two premises but does not appear in the conclusion.
 "Therefore, whales are warm-blooded.
 (Conclusion)".
 (Demonstrated conclusion)
         : Identifying Syllogistic Figures & Moods: based on how terms are positioned.
-            : Figure 1: Middle term is subject in one premise, predicate in another.
-            : Figure 2: Middle term is predicate in both premises.
-            : Figure 3: Middle term is subject in both premises.
-            : Figure 4: Middle term switches placement.
         : Each figure contains valid or invalid moods, which define how premises are arranged using:
             : A (Universal Affirmative: "All A are B").
 “All men are wise.”
             : E (Universal Negative: "No A are B").
 “No man is wise.”